FAQS

 • Clear Your Browser Cache.

-If you have any issues receiving your OTP, your Internet Service Provider, or telco could also be another choke point.
-Try restarting your phone, triggering OTP from other websites as well as visiting https://downdetector.sg/ to try to identify the problem.
+If you have any issues receiving your SMS OTP, your Internet Service Provider, or telco could also be another choke point.
+Try restarting your phone or triggering OTP from other websites to see if you can receive them.
+If your phone has a spam filter, try checking its spam box.

 Share on:

-Alternatively, try different credit products such as Disclosed Invoice Financing or Merchant Cash that focus less on your company financial profile.
-Or try a Secured Overdraft or Gearing Up Loan where you pledge your insurance, investment, deposits or private property as collateral.
+Alternatively, if you are a company, you could also try loan types such as Invoice Financing or Merchant Cash Advance, which place less emphasis on profitability.
+You may also consider loans like a Secured Overdraft or Gearing Up Loan where you pledge insurance policies, investments, deposits, or private property as collateral.

 Share on:

-Whether you are a private limited, sole proprietorship or partnership, we have a Financing Partner that can serve these company structures.
+Whether you are a private limited, sole proprietorship or partnership, we have a Financing Partner that can serve you.

 1. Moneylender and massage parlours